US STOCKS-S&P 500 confirms bear market as recession worry grows

 By Chuck Mikolajczak

-NEW YORK, June 13 (Reuters) - U.S. equities tumbled on Monday, with the S&P 500 confirming it is in a bear market, as fears grow that the expected aggressive interest rate hikes by the Federal Reserve would push the economy into a recession.
+NEW YORK, June 13 (Reuters) - U.S. equities tumbled on Monday, with the S&P 500 confirming it is in a bear market, heightening fears that the expected aggressive interest rate hikes by the Federal Reserve could push the economy into a recession.

-The benchmark S&P index has fallen for four straight days, with the index now down more than 20% from its most recent record closing high to confirm a bear market began on Jan.
+The benchmark S&P index has fallen for four straight days, its longest losing streak in three months, with the index now down 21.8% from its most recent record closing high to confirm a bear market began on Jan.
 3, according to a commonly used definition.

 The Fed is scheduled to make its next policy announcement on Wednesday and investors will be highly focused on any clues for how aggressive the central bank intends to be in raising rates.